 Valuation risk.
 Many factors may influence the price at which the fund could sell any particular portfolio investment.
 The sales price may well differ-higher or lower-from the fund's last valuation, and such differences could be significant, particularly for illiquid securities and securities that trade in relatively thin markets and/or markets that experience extreme volatility.
 If market conditions make it difficult to value some investments, the fund may value these investments using more subjective methods, such as fair value methodologies.
+These differences may increase significantly and affect fund investments more broadly during periods of market volatility.
 Investors who purchase or redeem fund shares on days when the fund is holding fair-valued securities may receive fewer or more shares, or lower or higher redemption proceeds, than they would have received if the fund had not fair-valued securities or had used a different valuation methodology.
 The value of non-U.S. securities, certain fixed income securities and currencies, as applicable, may be materially affected by events after the close of the markets in which they are traded, but before the fund determines its net asset value.
 The fund's ability to value its investments may also be impacted by technological issues and/or errors by pricing services or other third party service providers.
+The valuation of the fund's investments involves subjective judgment.

 Cash management and defensive investing risk.
 The value of the investments held by the fund for cash management or defensive investing purposes can fluctuate.
 Like other fixed income securities, they are subject to risk, including market, interest rate and credit risk.
 If the fund holds cash uninvested, the cash will be subject to the credit risk of the depository institution holding the cash and the fund will not earn income on the cash.
 If a significant amount of the fund's assets is used for cash management or defensive investing purposes, the fund will be less likely to achieve its investment objective.
+Defensive investing may not work as intended and the value of an investment in the fund may still decline.

 Risk of increase in expenses.
 Your actual costs of investing in the fund may be higher than the expenses shown in "Annual fund operating expenses" for a variety of reasons.
-For example, expenses may be higher if average net assets decrease, as a result of redemptions or otherwise, or if a fee limitation is changed or terminated.
+For example, expenses may be higher if the fund's average net assets decrease, as a result of redemptions or otherwise, or if a fee limitation is changed or terminated.
 Net assets are more likely to decrease and fund expense ratios are more likely to increase when markets are volatile.